 Retweeting means to repost someone else's tweet to your followers.
 There are two ways to retweet: Manually, or by using Twitter's retweeting function.
 Importantly, retweeting always includes giving the original author credit for their tweet.

 - To retweet manually, copy and paste someone else's tweet into your Twitter update box, type RT @ and their username before the message, and then hit the "Tweet" button to publish it.
-For example:

 - To retweet using the Twitter retweet function, simply press the "Retweet" button below the post you want to retweet, and that tweet will be shown to your followers, along with the information that you were the one who retweeted it.